Preparing for IELTS

 Step 3: Mock Test:

 Before you start preparation, take a mock test in order to know your present level of proficiency in English.
-Taking a mock test will also help you better understand which section of the test you need to focus on while preparing for IELTS.
+Taking a mock test will also help you better understand which section of the test you need to focus on while preparing for the test.
 Knowing your strengths and weaknesses is important so as to structure your preparation accordingly.

 Step 4: Acquiring Preparation Materials: